dduan/duan.ca/_posts/2017-12-27-building-pwd-under-1-minute-in-swift.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/YR4MCcMnHrI" frameborder="0" gesture="media" allow="encrypted-media" allowfullscreen></iframe>

 Some details are lost in this video, however.
-For example, the fact that POSIX 1 standard actually say `getcwd`'s 2nd argument being `0` is undefined.
-Luckily both macOS and Linux define it the way we want (allocate as much memory as needed).
+For example, the POSIX standard actually says `getcwd`'s 2nd argument being `0` is undefined.
+Luckily, both macOS and Linux define it the way we want (allocate as much memory as needed).
 Swift's handling of `char *` aka `UnsafeMutablePointer<CChar>` in context of a `var` array is also very cool.